 - Add users to the Controller UI.

 - Configure Email/SMS settings to enable notifications.
-For SaaS, an SMTP server is preconfigured.
+For SaaS, AppDynamics preconfigures the SMTP server.
 For an on-premises Controller and SMS configuration, see Enable an Email Server.

 - Learn about the key performance indicator metrics.

 - Explore the ways that the different AppDynamics products work together.

 - Verify or adjust your tier groups, nodes, and remote services.